-Have you ever wondered why there are not enough healing prayers for others, in the church today?
-There is an inbuilt selfishness that has been fuelled in our generation.
-Our churches are filled because the gospel has been tailored to serve persons.
+Have you ever wondered why there are not enough healing prayers for others in the church today?
+There is inbuilt selfishness that is bigger in our generation.
+Our churches fill because the gospel has been tailored to serve persons.
 The message of the cross has been simplified to “this is what you can get from God”.

 This is something that festers into our prayer lives as well.
 We have been increasingly programmed to live in pursuit of God’s hand.
 For the most part, this is God’s hand for us.
 What can I get?
 What more could I have?
 How much more increase could I receive?

 If we are to view Christianity in the context of family.
-Would you ignore the needs of your siblings entirely, as long as yours are being met?
+Would you ignore the needs of your siblings entirely as long as yours are being met?
 It’s a matter of heart condition.
-King David would pray “Search my heart!”
+King David would pray, “Search my heart!”
 He understood the truth that we are to guard our hearts.
-Not only are there the sources of living water, they are also from where we speak.
+Not only are there sources of living water, but they are also from where we speak.

 The core of Christianity is leaving our own causes in pursuit of everything.
 It is not about you!
 It has never been about you!
 There are countless examples of this in scripture.
 Do you remember the rich ruler?